 Making perfectly cooked hard boiled eggs has never been easier thanks to your Instant Pot!
-With just a few minutes you can have a few or a lot of perfectly cooked eggs that peel easily too.
+With just a few minutes you can have a few or a lot of perfectly cooked Instant Pot Hard Boiled Eggs that peel easily too.

 The 5-5-5 method is the name given to eggs that are cooked like this and it stands for 5 minutes of High Pressure- 5 Minutes of Natural Release and - 5 minutes of an Ice Bath.

-That said, this 5-5-5 eggs method is still the best method for cooking eggs and getting easy peel eggs in the end.
+This 5-5-5 eggs method is the best method for cooking eggs and getting easy peel eggs in the end.

 - It's pretty fool proof.
 No adding baking soda or vinegar to the pot.
 No stabbing the eggs with a needle to make a tiny hole in the shell.
 No crazy gimmicks, just an Instant Pot and some water.